Enel: 1990–present: Liberalisation and privatisation

 In December 2024, Potentia Energy was established as a co-managed venture between Enel Green Power and INPEX, aimed at advancing renewable energy projects.
 The development pipeline includes more than 7 GW of planned capacity in wind, solar, energy storage, and hybrid systems.

+In October 2025, Lene was established as a digital company within the Enel Group, active in the retail energy market.
+The company is designed to offer electricity and gas contracts in a digital, intuitive, and simplified manner.

 Controversies

 Osage Wind LLC

 Osage Wind dug foundations for wind turbines, crushed the rock and returned the dust to the earth.

 On 11 November 2014, the United States Attorney for the Northern District of Oklahoma filed suit against Enel's subsidiary Osage Wind LLC, an 84-turbine industrial wind project in Osage County, Okla.
 In the suit, the United States alleges that Enel and Osage Wind are illegally converting minerals owned by the Osage Nation, a Native American tribe that has owned all mineral rights in the county since 1871.
 The suit says that Osage Wind should have obtained a permit from the Bureau of Indian Affairs before mining rock and other material for the pits in which turbine bases are built.
 The United States asked that all excavating on the 8,500-acre site cease and that dozens of turbines that are already being erected be removed.

 Osage Wind has insisted that it is not mining and needs no permit.
 The company says that it has already spent nearly $300 million on the project, which is being built on privately owned fee land, not land held in trust for American Indians.

 Osage Wind LLC and a second and adjacent Enel wind project, Mustang Run, are also embroiled in cases pending before the Oklahoma Supreme Court in which the Osage Nation and Osage County, Oklahoma, are challenging the constitutional legitimacy of permits for both projects.

 In December 2024, United States Court of International Trade Judge Jennifer Choe-Groves ruled the defendants "liable for conversion, trespass and continuing trespass of the Osage Mineral Estate" and ordered Enel to remove all of the turbines by December 2025.
 Choe-Groves ruled Enel had "committed trespass by extracting minerals from the Osage illegally," and ordered Enel in addition to pay $300,000 in damages and millions in legal fees.
 Enel immediately appealed the ruling.